 Yes – the Pitt2Pitt scholarship is open to graduating seniors and recent Pitt alumni.
 Priority will be given to those who have completed their bachelor's degree within the last year.

 Pitt2Pitt is for our recent undergraduate graduates.
 At this time, recent master’s graduates interested in an additional master’s program are ineligible to apply for P2P but welcome to apply via our traditional application routes.
 Select departments and programs do offer additional funding to applicants.
 You can find our traditional graduate application here.

 At this time, the joint MBA-MSE program is not participating in P2P.

-Students who receive the Provost’s Pitt2Pitt and Swanson Supplemental Scholarship must be full-time students during the MS program and the scholarship will not exceed 2 academic terms.
+Students who receive the Provost’s Pitt2Pitt Scholarship may be full-time or part-time students during the MS program and the scholarship will not exceed 2 academic terms.
 Should a scholarship awardee take longer than 2 terms or want to complete additional coursework or research, they will be given the graduate tuition rate.

 The expedited application requires:

 We are reviewing and processing applications as they are submitted.
 You should expect to receive an ‘unofficial’ decision letter from your Department of interest following your application.
 As we are working to finalize the logistics of scholarship funds, you will receive an official decision letter with funding information.